 Living in Direct Provision makes women especially vulnerable to domestic violence and sexual harassment.
 On top of the existing vulnerabilities to domestic violence that migrant women face, women in Direct Provision have extra risk factors and barriers to support.
-Families are living in close quarters, lack of personal space and independence, lack of effective access to employment and social opportunities strain mental health and heighten tensions within families and put women, children and men at risk.
-'Men feel frustrated (they) can't provide and (they take) it out on women.
+Families living in close quarters, lack of personal independence, lack of effective access to employment and social opportunities strain mental health and heighten tensions within families and put women, children and men at risk.
+"Men feel frustrated because [they] can't provide and [they take] it out on women.
 It means that women get abuse from inside the home and from outside.
-Men feel pressure, but women are impacted by this pressure more." - Woman living in Direct Provision.
+Men feel pressure, but women feel more." - Woman living in Direct Provision."

 Many women seeking asylum in Ireland have fled dangerous situations in their home countries and have endured physical and emotional hardships in coming to Ireland.
 Some women have endured trauma in their countries of origin and during their migration journeys.
-In focus group discussion with AkIDwA, women who had experienced this trauma said they wished that they had been supported more to recover in Ireland.
+In focus groups with AkiDwA, women who had experienced this trauma said they wished that they had been supported more to recover in Ireland.
 Some felt that their treatment in Direct Provision and in the asylum system had made their recovery more difficult.
 Survivors of gender-based violence, sexual assault and trafficking for sexual purposes have heightened needs.
 Their care and the services provided to them should reflect this heightened vulnerability.

-Ireland has an obligation under EU Law to conduct a vulnerability assessment for every applicant upon reception in the system, within 30 days of indicating their intention to apply for international protection.
-A vulnerability assessment would take into account certain characteristics of the applicant including: disabilities or illnesses; pregnancy; being under age or elderly; being a single parent; being a victim of human trafficking; and more importantly, whether they have been subjected to torture, rape, or other forms of serious psychological, physical or sexual violence.
-A vulnerability assessment would inform how a person will be accommodated and determine extra, specialist support they require to ensure their physical and mental health, and prevention and further trauma.
-Further, the Istanbul Convention requires that State party to the Convention develop gender-sensitive reception procedures and support services.
-It is our recommendation that experience of sexual and gender-based violence be considered under vulnerability assessment and offered accommodation suited to her needs and recovery.
+Ireland has an obligation under EU law to conduct a vulnerability assessment for every applicant upon reception in the system, within 30 days of indicating their intention to apply for international protection.
+A vulnerability assessment would take into account certain characteristics of the applicant including: disabilities or illnesses, including mental illness; pregnancy; being underage or elderly; being a single parent; being a victim of human trafficking; and importantly, whether they have been subjected to torture, rape, or other forms of serious psychological, physical or sexual violence.
+A vulnerability assessment would inform how a person will be accommodated and determine extra, specialist support they require to ensure their physical and mental health, and prevention of further trauma.
+Further, the Istanbul Convention requires that States party to the convention develop gender-sensitive reception procedures and support services.
+It is our recommendation that experience of sexual and gender-based violence be considered under the vulnerability assessment and offered accommodation suited to her needs and recovery.